 - Break the Haughty: Revealing Nadleeh too early, being rejected by Veda, and Neil Taking the Bullet for him all do a number on his self-confidence.
 Ultimately a positive spin on the trope, as it contributes to his defrosting and Character Development.

-- Defrosting Ice Lord, thanks to his Character Development.
+- Defrosting Ice King: Thanks to his Character Development.

-- Expy: His anger and morality is similar to Chang Wufei
+- Expy: His anger and morality are similar to Chang Wufei's.

 - Full-Name Basis: He call others by their full names rather than either last or first ones.
 He seems to have dropped the habit by Season Two, though.

 - Genius Bruiser: While he is a Badass Bookworm, while fighting inside his Gundams, he can be both The Big Guy and The Smart Guy.